peteroupc/html3dutil/doc/Global.md

 * [newFrames](#newFrames)<br>Returns the number of frame-length intervals that occurred since the last known time, where a frame's length is 1/60 of a second.
 * [toGLColor](#toGLColor)<br>Creates a 4-element array representing a color.

-<a name='Semantic'></a>
-### Semantic (constant)

-Contains constants for assigning semantics to vertex attributes found in mesh buffers and to data that is uniform throughout a particular geometry draw call.

-Type: number

 <a name='getPromiseResults'></a>
 ### getPromiseResults(promises, [progressResolve], [progressReject])